Mike161pl/music-page/README.md

 ## 💭 What I learned

-This is one of the first own projects that I created after the courses on udemy.
-I wanted to check what I learned.
-The effect looks good, but I feel that it is still not enough, so I want to keep learning and developing.
+This is one of the first projects of my own that I created after taking courses on udemy.
+I wanted to check what I found out.
+The effect looks good, but I feel it's still not enough, so I want to keep learning and growing.
+I leave the project in its current version to see what mistakes I made and to be able to compare the code to see how much I've learned.

 &nbsp;